 The number of physicians retiring and/or leaving the community continues to grow with those leaving citing high costs that the FFS compensation model currently can't meet with how some family physicians practice.
 Since 2016, there have been approximately 77 physicians leaving the community with 11 physicians leaving in 2019 and an additional 21 leaving in 2020 already.
-The graph below shows the distribution of Physicians leaving the community compared to those joining the community since 2016.
+Previous data shared in the report below was not inclusive of all retirements and losses in the community, updated data is shared in the graph below.